 To narrow the source of your alerts, select the source from the drop-down menu …

 (Google alert sources)

-You can also specify the delivery time of your alerts in your settings, and if you want to receive all alerts as a single email …
+You can also specify the delivery time of your alerts in your settings, and whether these should be sent as a single email …

 You can change these settings anytime.